 What Is Receipt of Stolen Property?

 A person is guilty of receipt of stolen property under Section 3925 of the Pennsylvania Criminal Code if:

 He intentionally receives, retains, or disposes of movable property of another knowing that it has been stolen, or believing that it has probably been stolen, unless the property is received, retained, or disposed with intent to restore it to the owner.

 Therefore, knowledge is a key component of receipt of stolen property.
 You have to have known or believed that the property was stolen to be found guilty.
-This means that if you have no reason to think that the property was stolen and had no knowledge to that effect that the prosecution will be unable to make a successful case against you.
+This means that if you had no reason to think that the property was stolen, and had no knowledge to that effect, the prosecution will not be able to make a successful case against you.

-Receiving stolen property is graded as either a misdemeanor or a felony based on the value of what was taken.
+Receiving stolen property is graded as either a Misdemeanor or a felony, depending on the value of what was taken.

 - a.
 If less than $50, then the theft is a misdemeanor of the third degree.
 This carries a penalty of up to one year imprisonment and a $2,500 fine.